Computer Repair, Help, and Tips Computer Too Slow

 Recent Articles

-Speed Up Computer
+Speed Up A Computer

-2) Defragment To Boost Hard Drive Speed (Recommended)
+1) Defragment To Boost Hard Drive Speed (Recommended)

 This will help your hard drive run much more efficiently.
 If you haven't defragmented in awhile, we would recommend running the windows defrag multiple times.
 To Defragment your hard drive, open up "My Computer", Right Click on C:, Click properties, Click the "Tools" Tab, Click "Defragment Now", Click Defragment, click OK.
 Read More About Defragmenting or Check out Microsoft's article about Defragmenting

-3) Scan For and Remove Viruses
+2) Scan For and Remove Viruses

-4) Remove Spyware
+3) Remove Spyware

 NOTE: We have reviewed many virus/spyware removal applications.
-You can check out our recommendations on our Recommended Computer Software page.
+You can check out our recommendations on our Recommended Software page.

-5) Free Up Disk Space (Recommended)
+4) Free Up Disk Space (Recommended)

-If your computer is low on disk space, freeing up disk space can help speed up a PC.
+If your PC is low on disk space, freeing up disk space can help speed up a PC.
 Freeing up disk space will also help out with step 3, defragging.
 Read More About Freeing Up Disk Space

-7) Disable Windows Indexing Service
+5) Disable Windows Indexing Service

 The Windows Indexing Service is always running in the backround on your PC and can slow your PC down a bit.
 Disabling this can give a small speed boost.
 Read More About Disabling Windows Indexing Service

-8) Optimizing Windows Startup Programs
+6) Optimizing Windows Startup Programs

 When Windows starts up it automatically loads a number of programs, many of which you may not need all the time and can be started when needed.
-One thing that will help computer speed will be cutting down on the number of programs that startup automatically.
+One thing that will help speed will be cutting down on the number of programs that startup automatically.
 Read More About Optimizing Windows Startup Programs

-9) Disable Unnecessary Services
+7) Disable Unnecessary Services

 Services are programs that are continuously running in the background of Windows and are doing different tasks that Windows needs done.
 There are a lot of these services and they can use a lot of resources.
 The good news is that a lot of these services are expendable and can be turned off without any problems.
 This is an ADVANCED TASK.
 Read More About Disabling Unnecessary Services

-10) Clean your Computer
+8) Clean your Case

-11) Upgrade Your Memory
+9) Upgrade Your Memory

 PC Optimizing Software